 - Amazon Chaser: Implied.
 His wife is Frigga, a Lady of War, and he ships his son with Sif, another Lady of War.

 - Ambiguous Situation: The end of The Dark World left it vague as to whether Loki killed him or not.
-The first stinger of Doctor Strange reveals that he actually is alive and Ragnarok shows that he's been living in a New York retirement home that Loki banished him to.
+The first stinger of Doctor Strange (2016) reveals that he actually is alive, and Ragnarok shows that he has been living in a New York retirement home that Loki had banished him to.

 - And I Must Scream: When he goes into the Odinsleep, Odin is perfectly capable of hearing and seeing what is going on around him, but powerless to do anything about it until the sleep is over.